Earthquake prediction: Prediction methods

-Earthquake prediction is an immature science – it has not yet led to a successful prediction of an earthquake from first physical principles.
+Earthquake prediction is an evolving science – it has not yet led to a successful prediction of an earthquake from first physical principles.
 Research into methods of prediction therefore focus on empirical analysis, with two general approaches: either identifying distinctive precursors to earthquakes, or identifying some kind of geophysical trend or pattern in seismicity that might precede a large earthquake.
 Precursor methods are pursued largely because of their potential utility for short-term earthquake prediction or forecasting, while 'trend' methods are generally thought to be useful for forecasting, long term prediction (10 to 100 years time scale) or intermediate term prediction (1 to 10 years time scale).

 Precursors

 An earthquake precursor is an anomalous phenomenon that might give effective warning of an impending earthquake.
 Reports of these – though generally recognized as such only after the event – number in the thousands, some dating back to antiquity.
 There have been around 400 reports of possible precursors in scientific literature, of roughly twenty different types, running the gamut from aeronomy to zoology.
 None have been found to be reliable for the purposes of earthquake prediction.

 In the early 1990, the IASPEI solicited nominations for a Preliminary List of Significant Precursors.
 Forty nominations were made, of which five were selected as possible significant precursors, with two of those based on a single observation each.

 After a critical review of the scientific literature, the International Commission on Earthquake Forecasting for Civil Protection (ICEF) concluded in 2011 there was "considerable room for methodological improvements in this type of research."
 In particular, many cases of reported precursors are contradictory, lack a measure of amplitude, or are generally unsuitable for a rigorous statistical evaluation.
 Published results are biased towards positive results, and so the rate of false negatives (earthquake but no precursory signal) is unclear.